cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ---

-To make the most of your free 20 minute in-person consultation, we suggest preparing some information about your property and your project for your reviewer beforehand.
-This information will allow the reviewer to know what kinds of permits you may need based on what you want to do.
-The more information your reviewer is able to see before you apply, the more time it will save you during the application process.
+To make the most of your free 20 minute in-person consultation, we suggest preparing some information about your property and your project for your reviewer ahead of time.
+This information allows the reviewer to know what kinds of permits you need depending on what you want to do.
+The more information you give the reviewer before you apply, the more time you will save during the application process.

-Keep in mind that the consultation is not where you officially submit your application for the permit, but it is a way to save you time and energy during the process.
+Keep in mind that the consultation is not where you officially submit the application for your permit.
+Consultations save you time and energy during the permitting process.
 Use the instructions below or print and complete this consultation prep worksheet [Downloadable PDF].

 ---

 ## 1. Collect the following information:

-For your interior remodel and new addition have answers for the following questions:
+Make sure can answer the following questions regarding your interior remodel and new additions.

 * Are you moving any interior walls?
-* Are you adding or removing any square footage to or from your home?
+* Are you adding to or removing any square footage from your home?
-* Do you have any [trees larger than 19 inches in diameter](/residential-toolkit/building-near-a-tree/)?
+* Does your property have any [trees larger than 19 inches in diameter](/residential-toolkit/building-near-a-tree/)?
 * Are you demolishing any walls?
-* Are you changing or adding electrical wiring, plumbing, or heating and cooling system?
+* Are you changing or adding electrical wiring, plumbing, or a heating and cooling system?
 * Is your home more than 40 years old?&nbsp;

 ---

 ## 2. Bring your property survey if possible

-Your property survey, also known as a cadastral survey, isn’t required at consultation, but it will give the reviewer the best sense of whether or not you can move forward as planned.
+You don't need to bring your property survey, also called a cadastral survey, to your consultation.
+Bringing it will help the reviewer the best sense of whether or not you can move forward as planned.
 It gives them insight into such details as:

 * Your setbacks: making sure you don’t build in your setbacks will avoid complications with the location of your project.
 * Your easements: being aware of any easements on your property will prevent any potential issues in the future with your project.